F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 metadata:
   labels:
     f5nr: "true"
-  name: global-cm
+  name: extended-cm
   namespace: default
 ```
-**NOTE:** The label f5nr needs to be set to true on global and local ConfigMap to be processed by CIS.
+**NOTE:** The label f5nr needs to be set to true on extended ConfigMap to be processed by CIS.
 **Note** ciphers and cipherGroups are mutually exclusive. cipherGroup is considered for tls version 1.3 and ciphers for tls version 1.2.

 Cis args:
 ````
-  - --route-spec-configmap
+  - --extended-spec-configmap
-  - default/global-cm
+  - default/extended-cm
   - --controller-mode
   - openshift
 ````